jacobemery/ansible_tutorial/README.md

 ## Summary
 * First, we'll install Ansible.
-* Normally, we would then configure a remote server to host your website.
-This tutorial will use a local Docker container to simulate a remote server.
 * Next, walk through the creation of some very basic Ansible content.
 * Then, run Ansible and debug any problems.
 * Visit your new website.